 - The certificate you receive will list all the appliances tested, and their unique ID numbers (that match the labels stuck to the appliances)

 - The report includes the results obtained by the tests carried out – we check each appliance is not damaged, and test those that need it to make sure they’re within the required safety range.

 - We also break down the report to locations at your site, for example, a list of appliances in the office, the meeting room, the kitchen etc.

-	- Furthermore you should get an overview certificate document to keep in your records which will show the test date and your address.
+- We also provide you with an overview certificate document to keep in your records which will show the test date and your address.

 We also guide our clients on the most appropriate pat testing frequency for their equipment use, as knowing how often a PAT test is needed is good to know, because you can get it done too often, and that would be a waste of your money.